Best Cellular Security Systems in 2025

 Monitoring

-SimpliSafe has four monitoring service options, plus two plans to monitor the system yourself.
+SimpliSafe offers four professional monitoring options, plus two plans to monitor the system yourself.
 Although, with self-monitoring, you won’t get a cellular backup for your system.

 Price

-SimpliSafe costs start with the equipment, which is always offered at a discount.
-At the time of writing, all SimpliSafe packages are 50 percent off.
+SimpliSafe costs start with the equipment, which is always discounted.
+Most of the time, packages are about 50 percent off.
 These discounts make their middle-of-the-pack retail prices downright affordable.
 For example, SimpliSafe’s cameras are already cheaper than ADT’s cameras, but with the discount, prices go down to about the same levels as the budget brand, Wyze.
-Monitoring fees also start at $21.99 a month, which is about what Ring charges.
+Monitoring fees also start at $19.99 a month, which is about what Ring charges.

-Financing terms are the biggest downside when it comes to price.
-If you can’t pay for your system upfront, you only have 24 months to pay it off.
-If you buy a security system for $600, you’d need to pay around $25 per month.
+Financing options are the biggest downside price-wise.
+You can only spread out your equipment payments for up to 24 months.
+On a $600 system, that’s about $25 per month.
 For comparison, ADT offers up to 60 months for financing, meaning a $600 system costs about $10 per month.

 What We Like